Descendants of the Dragon: Lyrics

 The song states that China is the dragon, and Chinese people the "Descendants of the Dragon".
 Although the use of Chinese dragon as a motif has a long history, using dragon to represent the Chinese people only became popular since the 1970s.
 During the pre-modern dynastic periods, the dragon was often associated with the rulers of China and used as a symbol of imperial rule, and there were strict stipulations on the use of the dragon by commoners since the Yuan dynasty.
 Although the Qing government used the dragon as its imperial symbol on the flag of China, it was only during the early Republican era that the dragon began to be used to represent Chinese civilisation.

-The song begins by mentioning the great rivers of China, Yangtze and Yellow River, and that they are part of the cultural memories the songwriter.
+The song begins by mentioning the great rivers of China, Yangtze and Yellow River, and that they are part of the cultural memories of the songwriter.
 It relates that while the songwriter was born "under the feet of the dragon", he shares with the people of China the same genetic and cultural heritage and identity.
 The original lyrics contain a reference to the Opium War, and convey a sense of grievance against unnamed outside enemies.
 Originally the lyrics described "Westerners" (洋人) as the enemy, but this was changed to "appeasers" (姑息) on publication.
 The song ends by exhorting the "great dragon", i.e. China, to open its eyes to see and regain its greatness.

 Hou made two changes to the lyrics at a concert in Hong Kong in support of the students during the 1989 Tiananmen Square protests: in the line "surrounded on all sides by the appeasers' swords" (四面楚歌是姑息的劍), "appeasers" (姑息) was replaced with "dictators" (獨裁); and the line "black hair, black eyes, yellow skin" (黑眼睛黑頭髮黃皮膚) was changed to "Whether you are willing or not" (不管你自己願不願意) to reflect the fact that not all Chinese people have such physical characteristics.

 Covers

-A version of the song was recorded by Hong Kong singer Cheung Ming-man.
+The song was recorded by Hong Kong singers Cheung Ming-man and Michael Kwan.

-Lee Chien-Fu's nephew Wang Leehom recorded a version of song in 2000, but modified the lyrics to add his parents' experience as immigrants in the US, which replaced the reference to the Opium War.
+Lee Chien-Fu's second cousin once removed Wang Leehom recorded a version of song in 2000, but modified the lyrics to add his parents' experience as immigrants in the US, which replaced the reference to the Opium War.
 Wang said the song is the only Chinese pop song he heard while growing up in the States when his uncle Lee paid a visit in the 1980s and played the song.